cybercolombia/cybercolombia.github.io/_pages/summer_school_7.md

 ### Introduction
 <p></p>
-<p style="text-align: justify; text-justify: inter-word;">This will be the sevent installment in a series of international schools, organized by CyberColombia.
-This year our focus will be include on AI Field.
-It is aimed at guiding students, researchers, and professionals from private and public sectors through technical talks and training on the use of high-performance computing (HPC) technologies.</p>
+<p style="text-align: justify; text-justify: inter-word;">Join us for the seventh edition of CyberColombia's International School series, focusing this year on the dynamic field of Artificial Intelligence (AI).
+This event is designed to provide students, researchers, and professionals from both the private and public sectors with in-depth technical talks and hands-on training.
+Participants will gain valuable insights and practical skills in using high-performance computing (HPC) technologies.</p>

 ### Registration